 It simply wouldn’t be a list of banana pepper recipes without pickles.
 These are one of our favorite things to make in the fall when it’s pepper harvest time.
 Enjoy them on sandwiches, eggs, or just cheese and crackers.
 Check out our go-to recipe and video to learn all about how we pickle our banana peppers.

 It’s no secret that we love making hot sauce with our fresh peppers.
-This fermented banana pepper sauce from Attainable Sustainable is a tasty condiment that is a great way to use up a large harvest.
-It’s also full of probiotics and makes a great addition to chili or tacos.
+This banana pepper sauce is a tasty twist on classic pickled banana peppers.
+And, its a good way to use up a lot of banana peppers!

 This recipe from Veg Cookbook calls for 6 banana peppers and tastes great alongside some fresh naan.
 And, it only takes about 15 minutes to prepare, so you don’t have to spend all evening in the kitchen.